daniel-embedded/open5gs-ueransim-emulation/README.md

 Add subscribers with SUPIs corresponding to your UERANSIM UE configurations (e.g., imsi-999700000000001 to imsi-999700000000005).

 Ensure each UE has an associated internet DNN.
+To use Network Slicing, it is mandatory to insert SST and SD values.

 5. Network Setup and Operation
 Repository File Structure